fredodupoux/RM3Switch/README.md

 # RM3Switch
- A device to control two generators and two other devices.
+ A device connected to the Blynk IO platform.
+ Made to control a power generator with power input monitoring and scheduled timers to trigger relays.